 ‘She’s not breathing,’ I said.
 I wasn’t sure whether or not I should be panicking, but my instincts told me to stay calm.

 My Nanna sat upright, but she didn’t panic either.
 ‘It’s alright,’ she said softly, then to Pete she said, ‘go and bring the nurse.’

 Pete left the room returning with the nurse who’d been taking care of us all night, asking if we’d needed food or drinks and reassuring us that our mum wasn’t suffering.
 (You have to love our NHS).

-I looked to my grandad, and he had tears pouring from his eyes.
+I looked at my grandad, and he had tears pouring from his eyes.
 I had only ever seen him cry once before, and that was when my dad died.

 Ruby burst into sobbing tears and the rest of us just sort of hung around, not really knowing whether to cry or to scream or what.
 We just stayed silent, hugging each other.

 It might sound silly, but I suddenly felt as though I were a tiny mouse that had been let out of a box in the middle of a vast wood.
 At that moment the world felt suddenly enormous and I so small.
 Danger was suddenly looming from all angles, and my protector was gone.
 That’s how it felt.

 Having given us a bit of privacy, the nurse returned a short while later.